Tuesday, 9 June 2026

 SEASON: Start of Summer

-WEATHER: Very warm and sunny around 22°C, light breeze
+WEATHER: Very warm and sunny around 22°C, light breeze, visibility very good.

 HABITAT OBSERVATIONS: Diverse wetlands, developing woodland and extensive grassland.
 Yellow Flag Iris, Lilly Pads flowering, Lots of young chicks, ducklings and goslings in and around the flash.